 Sometimes I hug my knees to my chest while lying on my back.
 I might also lie with my hips out, and my arms behind my head with my arms out – the splayed frog pose, as I like to call it.

-So basically, I meditate and stretch out sore muscles at the same time – two birds with one stone.
+So basically, I meditate and stretch out sore muscles at the same time – two for the price of one!

-I first take a few deep breaths just to settle.
+I first take a few deep breaths just to settle into the session.

 I think of three things I’m grateful for today.
 It can be anything: an awesome meal, a nice sunny day, a phone call from family or friends.
-Or just the fact that someone loves me.
+Remembering that someone loves me.